 If the agency does not hold the documents the applicant has applied to amend but they know another agency does, the application can be transferred if the other agency consents.
-See Transferring RTI applications for more information.
+See Transferring access applications for more information.

-1.4 Refusing to deal with an amendment application
+Refusing to deal with an amendment application

-An agency can refuse to deal with an amendment application when:
+In some circumstances an agency can refuse to deal with an amendment application.
+These include where:

-- processing the application would substantially and unreasonably divert the agency's resources; or - the applicant has previously applied to amend the same documents and gives no reasonable basis for again applying to have them amended.
+- processing the application would substantially and unreasonably divert the agency's resources; and - the applicant has previously applied to amend the same documents and gives no reasonable basis for again applying to have them amended.

-See Previous application for same documents (guideline under development) and Refusal to deal - beyond the resources for more information.
+See Previous application for same documents and Processing RTI applications: Refusal to deal for more information.

-2.0 Refusing to amend
+Refusing to amend a document

-There are several grounds6 on which an agency can refuse to amend a document.
+There are several grounds4 on which an agency can refuse to amend a document.
 These include where the agency is satisfied that: